cissagatto/HPML-J/README.md

 15. hpmlj.R

 ## Jars
 Confirms if the folder UTILS contains the following files: Clus.jar, R_csv_2_arff.jar and weka.jar.
-Without this jars the code not runs.
+Without these jars the code not runs.

 ## Datasets Folder
 After downloading the dataset you want to use, place it in the */HPML-J/Datasets/Originals* folder.
 Don't forget that the .xml and .arff files of the respective dataset are needed.